pottekkat/personal-website/content/posts/custom-plugins-in-apisix-ingress.md

 return _M
 ```

+> [!TIP]
-> **Tip**: A complete guide on writing custom Plugins is available on the [APISIX documentation](https://apisix.apache.org/docs/apisix/plugin-develop/).
+> A complete guide on writing custom Plugins is available on the [APISIX documentation](https://apisix.apache.org/docs/apisix/plugin-develop/).

 We can now configure APISIX to use this Plugin and create Routes with this Plugin enabled.